agamsingh/hospital-management/README.md

 Hospital Management system handles all patient and doctor data.
 In this project we have implented API for CRUD operations for doctor and patient.

 ## Run the System

+Navigate through the project directory that is **../hospital-management** and run below commands

 We can easily run the whole with only a single command:
 ```bash
 docker-compose up